Magisk-Modules-Alt-Repo/HideNavBar/README.md

 </p>

-- Additionally back gestures can be disabled on Android 11-12 for either left side only (to access side menus on apps) or both sides (if one wishes to remap the back gestures with other apps)
+- Additionally back gestures can be disabled on Android 11 and up for either left side only (to access side menus on apps) or both sides (if one wishes to remap the back gestures with other apps)

 ### Translation
  If you wish to have the installer translated to your language send me a text file containing all lines (inside ui_print in common/install.sh) either on Github or my Email, omit special symbols such as á,ã